ChungmanPARK12/grab-integrated-app/README.md

 ## Expo Workflow & Environment

-This project uses the modern Expo workflow to simplify development and testing during the early stages.

 ### Expo Go
 **Expo Go** is used to preview and test UI/UX directly on a real mobile device.